 jean-christophe joined Watsi on March 14th, 2015.
-Five years ago, jean-christophe became the 1013th member to automatically support a new Watsi patient every month.
-Since then, 4,605 more people have become monthly donors! jean-christophe's most recent donation traveled 5,900 miles to support Dalin, a young student from Cambodia, to fund a mastoidectomy ear surgery.
+Eight years ago, jean-christophe joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. jean-christophe's most recent donation traveled 4,000 miles to support Eva, a newborn baby from Tanzania, to fund clubfoot repair surgery.